6 things that will drain your energy (and how to fix it!)

-What you put inside your body is one of the most important things that impact how much energy you have throughout the day.
-We have provided you with six easy steps to reduce fatigue, prevent the slump and improve your energy!
+What you put inside your body is one of the most important things impacting how much energy you have throughout the day.
+We have provided you with reasons you may be feeling tired and lethargic during the day and how to prevent the 3pm slump and improve your energy!

 Remember this is not an overnight fix, try making these small changes and see how your energy levels improve over the coming weeks.
 You will be bouncing from Spring to Summer full of beans!

 1. Skipping breakfast or eating a low nutrient breakfast.